 A small (digital) DC level (1.25) is added to every symbol (data and syncs) of the digital baseband data plus sync signal $(\pm 1, \pm 3, \pm 5, \pm 7)$.
 This has the effect of adding a small in-phase pilot to the data signal.
 Digital addition of the pilot (at baseband) provides a highly stable and accurate pilot.
 The frequency of the pilot will be the same as the suppressed carrier frequency.
 Since the data is essentially guaranteed to be random over long intervals, all data states are equally probable.
 Using the above eight values for the random data symbols, the total average data power of the 8-level data signal is 21.
 After adding the pilot, the total average signal power is 22.56.
-Thus, the pilot represents an increased transmitted power of 0.3 dB.
+Thus, the pilot represents an increased transmitted power of 0.3 dB and is 11.3dB below data signal power.
 In the interference-limited environment, the pilot is not a contributing factor.
 Also, the pilot power has no significant effect on the ATV transmitter hardware (e.g. power dissipation or peak-to-average power ratio).

-6.2.2.7 Pre-Equalizer Filter
+6.2.2.7 Pre-Equalizer Filter (Modified 12-7-94)

 A pre-equalizer filter is available for use in over-the-air broadcasts, where the high power transmitter may have significant in-band ripple or roll off at band edges.
-This linear distortion can be detected by an equalizer in a reference demodulator ("ideal" receiver) located at the transmitter site that is receiving a small portion of the antenna signal feed (from a "sample").
-The reference demodulator equalizer tap weights can be transferred into the transmitter pre-equalizer for pre-correction of transmitter linear distortion.
+This linear distortion can be detected by an equalizer in a reference demodulator ("ideal" receiver) located at the transmitter site that is receiving a small sample portion of the antenna signal feed provided by a directional coupler which is recommended to be located at the sending end of the antenna feed transmission line. (from a "sample").
+The reference demodulator equalizer tap weights can be transferred into the transmitter pre-equalizer for pre- correction of transmitter linear distortion.

-The pre-equalizer is an 80 tap, feedforward transversal filter.
-It operates on the I channel data signal (there is no Q channel data in the transmitter), and shapes the frequency spectrum of the IF signal so that it is a flat spectrum at the output of the high power transmitter that feeds the antenna for transmission.
+A suitable The pre-equalizer is an 80 tap, feedforward transversal filter.
+The taps are symbol spaced (93nsec) with the main tap being approximately at the center, giving approximately ± -3.7 (sec correction range.
+It operates on the I channel data signal (there is no Q channel data in the transmitter), and shapes the frequency spectrum of the IF signal so that there is a flat in band spectrum at the output of the high power transmitter that feeds the antenna for transmission.
+There is no effect on the out-of-band spectrum of the transmitted signal.

-6.2.2.8 Vsb Modulator
+6.2.2.8 VSB Modulator (Modified 12-7-94)

 The VSB modulator receives the 10.76 Msymbols/sec, 8-level trellis composite data signal (pilot plus syncs added).
 For minimal intersymbol interference, the data signal must be properly shaped (filtered) before it is transmitted over the 6 MHz channel.
-A linear phase raised-cosine Nyquist filter is employed in the concatenated transmitter and receiver, as shown in Fig 8.
+A linear phase raised-cosine Nyquist filter is employed in the concatenated transmitter and receiver, as shown in Fig 15.
 The system filter response is essentially flat across the entire band, except for the transition regions at each end of the band.
-Due to the vestigial-sideband nature of the transmitted signal, the same skirt selectivity on both sides is not required, although it is so implemented.
+Due to the vestigial-sideband nature of the transmitted signal, the same skirt selectivity on both sides is not required, although it is has been so implemented.
 The optimum system arrangement is to divide the roll off equally between the transmitter and receiver filters.
 Therefore, root-raised cosine filters are used.
 Fig 2 illustrates the ATV transmitter spectrum in comparison with a typical NTSC spectrum.